romana/romana/containerize/README.md

 kubectl apply -f https://raw.githubusercontent.com/romana/romana/master/containerize/specs/romana-kops.yml
 ```

+### Limitations

+There are some minor restrictions in an automated, single-command install of Romana that differ from the environment kops creates by default.

+1. *Single subnet*: An automated setup only supports a single subnet in this release.
+Multiple subnets are supported, but automating that configuration is coming in a future release.
+2. *Smaller CIDR*: By default, kops will use `172.20.0.0/16` as a network CIDR and allocate smaller /19 subnets from that range.
+Please override this with `--network-cidr=172.20.0.0/21`
+3. *EC2 Source Dest Check*: By default, AWS EC2 instances have `SourceDestCheck` enabled.
+This needs to be disabled for pods on different hosts to communicate using their podIP addresses.

 ## Manual / Custom Installation

 The installation steps above provide preconfigured values for a number of Romana components.
 These can be customized to suit a specific environment, and can be installed manually.